cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > consideration of the 0th mode.
 The 0th mode is commonly used for MMA_Atoms or Copy_Atoms
 > so this allocates the 0th mode with LayoutLeft regardless of the reference layout.

 This is the infuriating aha moment.
 The fragment attempts to copy the layout of the source as-is but strictly maintains the 0th dim shape with a column-major stride.
 If we look at our [fragment shape prints from earlier](#breaking-the-fragment-shapes), we see the "correct" and botched fragments have the same 0th dim shape with default column-major strides.
-In you recall, this dim in the tiled MMA represents the value layout within a given tile.
-And slowly, we realize this is the only register indexing that matters.
-Although the tile outer dims are different, they only represent a register mapping and no physical memory; since all the load and store operations to the register fragments are consistent, the copy and MMA ops are mathematically consistent.
-Each tile is just somewhere else but consistently referenced.
+If you recall, this dim in the tiled MMA represents the value layout within a given tile.
+Slowly, we realize this is the only register indexing that matters.
+Although the tile outer dims are different, they only represent a register mapping and no physical memory.
+Since all the load and store operations to the register fragments are consistent, the copy and MMA ops are mathematically consistent too.
+Each tile just lives somewhere else, but consistently referenced.
 Since its value layout is necessarily correct, the kernel is right just the same.

 #### A Hilariously Simple Fix
 Remember when we simply let FA2 slide with this swizzle declaration?